Testimony to the “Ocean of Graces”

 It was Divine Mercy Sunday in 1996 and I will forever be grateful to Our Lord.

 I guess that I thought, like many people do nowadays, that I didn’t have to confess my sins.
 I guess that it was the overwhelmingly convincing truth of Jesus’ words in the diary that motivated me to prepare for the celebration of the Feast of Mercy.
+Not only that, but it was what Jesus said about Himself, waiting for us in the Confessional, that really gave me the courage, and took my fear away about approaching a priest again in Confession.

 About halfway through Lent I called my pastor to ask if our parish could celebrate the Feast of Divine Mercy that year.
 He responded by saying “Not this year, but maybe next year”.
 I pleaded with him 2 more times but was told about the same thing.
+At this point, I realized that he didn't "have to" celebrate the feast, because the Church hadn't made it quite official at this point, in 1996, but it was the words of Jesus saying that the loss of each soul plunges Him into mortal sadness, that kept me motivated to urge its celebration.

 So what I did was to start telling people about Jesus’ promise on my own.
 When I took Holy Communion to the homebound I would tell them about it and provide them with booklets and leaflets so that they may also prepare.
 I urged them all to go to Confession in preparation to receive Jesus on the Feast of Mercy.